 1994 Youth has gone awry in Eric Bogosian's subUrbia at Lincoln Center Theater's Off-Broadway Mitzi E. Newhouse Theatre.
 The play, set at a suburban 7-Eleven, stars Tim Guinee, Steve Zahn, Josh Hamilton, Wendy Hoopes, and Martha Plimpton.

-1998 Jackie Mason, who has brought several stand-up shows to Broadway, gears up for his new work Much Ado About Everything at New York's Catch A Rising Star starting tonight.
-The show reaches The Great White Way's John Golden Theatre on December 30, 1999 and runs 182 performances.
+1998 Jackie Mason gears up for his latest stand-up show, Much Ado About Everything at New York's Catch A Rising Star.
+The show opens at Broadway's John Golden Theatre on December 30, 1999 and runs 182 performances.

 2001 The Full Monty launches its national tour in Toronto.